Actipro/Avalonia-Controls/Documentation/topics/themes/index.md

 - Conversion of images to monochrome, in a specified color.

 See the [Image Provider](image-provider.md) topic to learn more about the capabilities of image provider and how it pairs with [DynamicImage](../shared/controls/dynamic-image.md) controls.

+## Icon Presenter

+The [IconPresenter](xref:@ActiproUIRoot.Controls.Primitives.IconPresenter) class is a `ContentPresenter` specifically for presenting icons based on any `object`-based value.

+See the [Icon Presenter](icon-presenter.md) topic to learn more about configuring the control to support custom icons or incorporate the icon presenter into your own user interfaces.